 Again, a big part of the answer is tied to the metaphors used in the past to describe what leadership looks like and how employees are expected to perform.
 Individual performance has been the dominant message conveyed in business – via metaphor – since the early 19th century.
 Before that, metaphors were used to promote the image of the “rugged individual,” which has dominated the American way since the beginning.

 Because of that messaging, most people in today’s workplace don’t function with a mindset that supports team collaboration.
 The typical mindset supports group work that is often described as cooperating or coordinating with others.
-Obviously that description is too limiting and is a product of a culture whose “values favor individual responsibility and performance over any form of groups, whether it be a team or otherwise,” wrote Jon Katzenbach and Douglas Smith back in 1992, in their best-selling book, The Wisdom of Teams.
+Obviously that description is too limiting and is a product of a culture whose “values favor individual responsibility and performance over any form of groups, whether it be a team or otherwise,” wrote Jon Katzenbach and

 Organizations are trying to keep up with three accelerating universal changes: technology, complexity and uncertainty.